melborne/learn-ruby-from-one/learn-ruby-from-one/03_method_definition.md

 !SLIDE commandline incremental end

     $ at_exit {
-    $ 　print "Thank you for watching!\n"
+    $ 　puts "Thank you for watching!"
     $ }